lelocin/wings/README.md

 ## Features

-- INSERT new artists, venues, past events, and math score entries
+- INSERT new artists, venues, past events, and match score entries
 - VIEW all items in each of the four tables
 - UPDATE information in an existing entry to one of the four tables
 - DELETE entries from the database